isaac-castillo/raytracer/README.md

 This is a raytracer built in CPP.

-Umm, to use you must have the FreeImage library.
+To use you must have the FreeImage library.

 You can get it from https://freeimage.sourceforge.io/